JulianKarlBauer/mechinterfabric/README.md

 }
 ```

-If you reuse or get inspired by parts of this repositories content, please consider citing the paper.
+If you reuse or get inspired by this repository, please consider citing the paper.

 ## Install